For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

 March is a month of watching the weather forecast and like the weather the fishing can be the same too.
 So far pretty warm weather, but in March that can change quickly!!
 Same with the fishing; One day slow fishing the next they are jumping in the boat!
 Here are the species I like to target during March around Southeast NC area waters.

 In March the Redfish finally start to move around a little more than they have all winter.
 Not that they do not move around in the winter; they just start to show up in place’s they like during warmer times of the year.
 This is the time of the year you need to get out and find where the Redfish are going and are showing up.
-In the cooler months I’ve seen crustacean patterns work better for Redfish; due to the fact that these baits are a little easier to catch, than say baits like fish patterns.
+In the cooler months I have seen crustacean patterns work better for Redfish; since these baits are a little easier to catch, than say baits like fish patterns.
 A good handful of our local shrimp has wintered over because of the mild winter weather, also some of the little baitfish stayed too.
 All of this will make for a better March fishing scenario for sure!

 March can be another mouth when Cape Fear River Striped Bass fishing will pick up.
 The Striper size is very mixed during early spring.
 In March the Stripers will start to move in to shallower waters, I look for the Stripers in three to eight feet of water during early spring.
 This is when you need to also shallow up your presentation, go lighter with you tackle.
-I prefer Berkley Gulp jerkshad (six inch) and Berkley Powerbait grass pig lures (five inch); I use colors pearl & chart pepper neon (Gulp), Crazy chrome Violet and Swamp gas “new penny”.
+I prefer Berkley PowerBait five-inch Cullshad, Gulp jerkshad in six inch and Berkley Powerbait grass pig lures in five inch; I use colors pearl & chart pepper neon (Gulp), Crazy chrome Violet and Swamp gas “new penny”.
 Using swimbait hooks size 6/0 or 7/0 in ¼ or 3/8 ounce should put a Striper on the end of your line.
 I prefer Trokar TK 170 swimbait hooks.
-You can also cast mid-water crank baits that dive three to eight feet, don’t let the lure drag the bottom to much or you will lose your lure to a stump or log!
+You can also cast mid-water crank baits that dive three to eight feet, do not let the lure drag the bottom to much or you will lose your lure to a stump or log!
 Look for Cape Fear River Stripers around mud-flat edges, bulk-heads, creeks, and shallow reed-grass edges on sunny warmer days.
 CFR Stripers are closed to keep; catch and release only.

 There is another kind of fishing I like to try in March but there is no saltwater involved.
 I like to hit the upper Northeast Cape Fear River and Sutton Lake the do a little Large-mouth bass fishing.
 If you want to try something different try some bass fishing, they are a lot of fun to catch on lighter tackle.
 Most of the time I use heavy sink worms from Berkley Powerbait MaxScent in colors black, cinnamon purple, purple and green pumpkin candy red.
 I rig these sinko style worms with a 6/0 Eagle Claw wide bend worm hook with no weight.
 Work these worms very slowly off banks and stump beds.
 If you like to fly fish, try slow sinking small minnow patterns along the grass flats in Sutton Lake on cloudy or foggy days.